smizell/hf/README.md

 ### `hf.path`

-Takes an Hf object and an array of steps and returns the value if found or undefined if not.
+Takes an object or array and an array of steps.
+It returns the value if found or undefined if not.

 ```js
 // Returns 'one'